harness/developer-hub/docs/platform/secrets/secrets-management/secrets-and-log-sanitization.md

 helpdocs_is_published: true
 ---

-Harness sanitizes deployment logs and any script outputs to mask text secret values.
+Harness sanitizes deployment logs and any script outputs to mask text secret values and JSON web tokens (JWTs).

 First, let's review secrets in Harness, and then look at how Harness sanitizes logs and outputs to prevent secrets from being exposed.